Documentation

 Returns Promise<Stream>

-Promise that will resolve to a Stream to a dialed peer
+Promise that will resolve to a Stream to a dialed peer and will reject if the connection fails

 await waku.dial(remotePeerId, [Protocols.LightPush]);